 So when I see cranky Christians protesting at gay rights parades and trumpeting on about the judgment of God, I want to tell them, “Didn’t you get the memo?
 God already judged all sin on the cross.”

 And when I hear TV preachers denouncing America for her many sins and warning of divine retribution, I respond, “See the cross!”
-A just God cannot punish America for her sins because the sins of America were fully condemned in Christ.
+A just God cannot punish America for her sins because America’s sins were fully condemned in Christ.

 Four scriptures on wrath

 Recently, I went through every scripture in the New Testament to see if I could find any that suggest God gets angry on account of your sin.
 I found none.
-But I did find four verses that some might use to say he does.
+But I did find four verses that seem to say he does.
+Seem to, but don’t.
 Here is the first one: